JAM Guidelines

 Stay hydrated, stay aware, stay awake – if you find yourself spacing out, please take a break and observe for a while.

 If you experience or witness unsafe or harassing behavior, or something that just doesn’t feel right, please speak up.
-Organizers are available for support, and there is a response protocol in place to address any incidents that may arise during the festival.
+Organizers, especially the named support persons, are available for support.

 Consent & Boundaries